f

 Note that if you wish to leave a project, and you’re currently its only manager, it is necessary to grant the manager permissions to someone else first.
 Only then, the new manager can remove the previous manager from the project.

-If a manager leaves a project and the team admin is a member of it, the team admin can can become a new project manager.
+If a manager leaves a project and the space admin is a member of it, the space admin can become a new project manager.

 Becoming a manager